Overview: Grade Three

 - Students will look at the basics of unity and diversity by comparing different cultures with their own.

-- How does environment shape/affect the daily life of indigenous groups?
+How does the environment shape/affect the daily life of indigenous groups?

 The art curriculum lays foundational skills through exploration, discovery, creativity, and amazement in visual media by teaching art history, art production, art criticism, and aesthetics at a developmentally appropriate level.
 The program is carefully sequenced to ensure each year builds on the previous year’s skill development and knowledge.
 At each level the foundational skills of basic drawing techniques, color mixing, principles of design, and critiques are built upon, while integrating STEAM concepts.
 Learning a design process with these basic art skills gives students the tools, experience, and confidence to develop and present their creative ideas.
 In addition to drawing, painting, printmaking, and ceramics, a variety of other media and concepts are explored throughout the year.